unicode-org/message-format-wg/spec/syntax.md

 The various features can be used to produce arbitrarily complex messages by combining _declarations_, _selectors_, _functions_, and more.

-A complex message with 2 selectors and 3 local variable definitions:
+A complex message with 2 _selectors_ and 3 local variable _declarations_:

     let $hostName = {$host :person firstName=long}
     let $guestName = {$guest :person firstName=long}